Jrheldmann/covidAnalysisHousing/README.md

 ## Machine Learning

 ### Linear Regression
-Using the sample_data.csv I focused on the "cases" and "Cost" columns.
-I used the cases as the feature (independent variable) and the Cost as the target (dependent variable).
+Using the sample_data.csv focused was placed on the "cases" and "Cost" columns, with the cases as the feature (independent variable) and the Cost as the target (dependent variable).

-On Dave's suggestion, I scaled the data for cases and Cost and created a new linear regression model.
+ The data was scaled for cases and Cost and created a new linear regression model.
 The y-intercept changed due to the scaling and the slope changed from 0.06 to 0.08.
 There is a positive association between cases and Cost.
 It would be worth looking into the correlation coefficient also to see how strongly correlated the two variables are.

-On Dave's suggestion, I scaled the data for cases and Cost and created a new linear regression model.
-The y-intercept changed due to the scaling and the slope changed from 0.06 to 0.08.
-There is a positive association between cases and Cost.
-It would be worth looking into the correlation coefficient also to see how strongly correlated the two variables are.

 ### Logistical Regression
-Next I decided to use logistical regression to attempt to predict Cost based on all the other 24 features in the dataset.
-I didn't scale the data when setting up the model this time but I think I will after this.
-After training the data and comparing the predictions to the actual Cost, the accuracy score was 0.0.
-Obviously these results are less than I had hoped so for my second iteration I'm going to scale the data and potentially remove several features.
+The next step was to look at logistical regression to attempt to predict Cost based on all the other 24 features in the dataset.
+The data was not scaled.
+Since Y was binary this model was rejected.

 ### Neural Network
 Next I decided to include all of the columns besides the C_S column, which represented the county and state.
 A different column labeled "FIPS" is the US postal code for each row so that represents the location of the successfully with a numerical value.
 Since all other columns were numerical with a wide range of numbers, I decided to scale each column.
 Then I began creating a basic neural network.
 As a preliminary value, I would hope that the basic neural network yields an accuracy score of 50% or above.
 Based on how successful the model it, I will consider using a deep learning model by creating additional layers and neurons.